-William Mangold is an assistant teaching professor in the Department of Architecture and Interiors at Drexel University.
+William Mangold is an assistant teaching professor in the Department of Architecture, Design & Urbanism at Drexel University.
 His work is grounded in a hands-on approach to design and building as well as his ongoing research into socially responsible design practices.

 Trained as a cabinet maker, William received degrees in Fine Arts and Architecture from the Rhode Island School of Design (RISD).
 In New York he worked on renovation and restoration projects with Ivan Brice Architecture and taught at Pratt Institute.
 With his partner, a textile designer, he maintains a small design studio in Philadelphia.